abhishekbamotra/abhib/exampleSite/content/posts/find-all-divisors-for-all-elements-list.md

     out = defaultdict(int)

     for i in freq:

+      # Choose an element, take multiples of that
+      # element upto max element
       for j in range(i, max_n + 1, i):

+        # If multiple found in the list, add current
+        # element as divisor
         if j in freq:
           out[j] += freq[i]